AdobeDocs/cis-photoshop-api-docs/src/pages/getting-started/index.md

 2. Sign up and follow the prompts.
 ![Screenshot](images/SignUp.png)

-3. Enter a new project name, if you want to change the existing one, and check the box to agree to the Adobe developer terms.
+3. A new project with Project Name and your Organization will be populated.
+Check the box to agree to the Adobe developer terms.
 Then, select Create credentials.
+If you would like, you can edit the Project Name to enter a name of your choice.
 ![Screenshot](images/CreateCredential.png)

 4. You should end up on a screen similar to the picture below:
 ![Screenshot](images/WelcomePSAPI.png)

 5. Congratulations!
-You have successfully created an API Key (Client ID).
+You have successfully created an Client ID(API Key).
 Now select Next to generate your access token.
 ![Screenshot](images/GenerateTokenWizard.png)

 6. To generate the token, copy the cURL command by clicking on the Copy button, then paste it into the Terminal (Mac) or Command Prompt (Windows).
 Press Enter.
 Look through the JSON response on your terminal for the 'access_token' credential.
 You’ll need it in the next step.